Xerxes I: Reception

 Xerxes' presentation in Greek and Roman sources is largely negative and this set the tone for most subsequent depictions of him within the western tradition.
 Xerxes is a central character of Aeschylus' play The Persians, first performed in Athens in 472 BC, only seven years after his invasion of Greece.
 The play presents him as an effeminate figure and his hubristic effort to bring both Asia and Europe under his control leads to the ruin of both himself and his kingdom.

-Herodotus Histories, written later in the fifth century BC centre on the Persian Wars and Xerxes is a major figure.
+Herodotus's Histories, written later in the fifth century BC, centre on the Persian Wars, with Xerxes as a major figure.
 Some of Herodotus' information is spurious.
 Pierre Briant has accused him of presenting a stereotyped and biased portrayal of the Persians.
 Richard Stoneman regards his portrayal of Xerxes as nuanced and tragic, compared to the vilification that he suffered at the hands of the Macedonian king Alexander the Great (r.
 336–323 BC).

 Xerxes is identified with the king Ahasuerus in the biblical Book of Esther, which some scholars, including Eduard Schwartz, William Rainey Harper, and Michael V. Fox, consider to be historical romance.
 There is nothing close to a consensus, however, as to what historical event provided the basis for the story.